mohithsarma/nextjs-tutorial/README.md

 app folder has the following concepts implimented
 - / root route with "tobedon is tobedon"
 - profile and about with page.tsx as basic route.
+    - added to return a metadata title "about".
 - blog with first and second pages as fixed routes
 - dashboard with a extra file and extra function in page.tsx which can't be accessed via route
 - docs with [[...slug]] slug for dynamic routes which returns different